altruizim101/Final-Project/README.md

 predictive model to aid in recommendations for suitable crops to grow in a particular farm based on Features of dataset (weather and soil nutrients).

 ## Overview -
-The drive to produce, healthy, nutritous, and abundant food supply with less resources through thoughtful planning and responsible farming practices, by employing accessible and affordable technologies ien mass.
+The drive to produce, healthy, nutritous, and abundant food supply with less resources by applying responsible, thoughtful planning and farming best practices, through accessible and affordable technologies en mass for efficient farming resource utilization and environmental preservation.
+This approach will inform farmers in strategies to safeguard harvests from crop diseases, improving yield.